 Hot drinks made with the blonde espresso tend to be smoother and stronger, and the blond espresso works really well as a base for non dairy drinks.

 Many people choose to add milk to their Americano, so make sure you use a plant-based alternative.

 We find that soy works best to keep the coffee flavor, and coconut adds a touch of richness.

 Starbucks Americano may seem like a boring drink compared to some of their others, but it's completely dairy free and has the bold flavor that comes from their espresso.

 This is one of the favorite Starbucks dairy free drinks with older drinkers and coffee lovers.

 5. Iced Chocolate Almond Milk Shaken Espresso

-This dairy free Starbucks has a massive hit of caffeine from the triple blonde espresso base.
-A single serving has 255mg of caffeine, 110 calories, and 16 grams of sugar in a serving, but it's perfectly safe for those who are lactose intolerant.
-It’s popular with dairy and non-dairy drinkers alike and great for those who want a big energy boost.
+A single serving of the iced chocolate almondmilk drink has 255mg of caffeine, 110 calories, and 16 grams of sugar in a serving, but it's perfectly safe for those who with a lactose intolerance.

 6. Iced Brown Sugar Oat Milk Shaken Espresso